-The BCSC collaborative writing guidelines should be used for manuscripts that arise from the use of pooled BCSC data and use the SCC to conduct analyses.
-The guidelines are designed to enhance communication, organization, timeliness, process, and planning.
+The BCSC collaborative writing guidelines should be used for manuscripts that (1) arise from the use of pooled BCSC data from one or more consortium sites and (2) use the SCC to conduct analyses.
+These guidelines are designed to promote more up-front work before analyses start to increase efficiency and improve manuscript development.